 Defining ‘Spec’ Number

 Before a new trading card can be introduced into the PSA system, it must be assigned a customized “spec” number that will be used to identify every future copy of that particular card that is submitted to PSA for grading.
 For example, the spec number for the 1952 Topps #311 Mickey Mantle card is 0101523110, and each copy of that card that has ever been submitted to PSA carries that identifier in our system.
 For cards that were produced prior to about 2016, the majority have already been researched and individual cards have been assigned a spec number.
 Even if an individual card has not yet been identified, it is very likely that we have already graded other cards from the same set.
 The ultra-modern era, which we consider to be from roughly 2017 to present day, provides a different challenge based on the newness and vastness of the card sets produced each year.
-In fact, about 70 percent of the current PSA submission backlog can be attributed to ultra-modern cards.
+In fact, nearly 50 percent of the current PSA submission backlog can be attributed to ultra-modern cards.

 When baseball, basketball, football, hockey, trading card game (TCG), miscellaneous sports, multi-sports and non-sports issues are all taken into account, there are hundreds of thousands, if not millions, of new cards produced each year.
 I am not talking about the several hundred copies of the 2020 Donruss #129 Career Stat Line Mike Trout card that is numbered to 500.
 I mean millions of different trading cards that each require their own year, brand, number, subject and error/variation information to be confirmed for proper identification on the PSA label prior to the first example being graded.